 One of the curiosities of Istanbul is that it is in both Europe and Asia.
 The two continents are separated by the Bosphorus, the waterway that connects the Black Sea to the Sea of Marmara, and ultimately to the Mediterranean.
-The two halves of the city are very different, and a trip across the Bosphorus to Üsküdar makes an ideal day out from Istanbul.
+The two halves of the city are very different, and a trip across the Bosphorus to Üsküdar makes an ideal day out from the old town of Istanbul.

 In practice not many tourists seem to make their way to the Asian side of the city: my fellow passengers on the Saturday morning ferry had shopping bags rather than cameras.
 This makes it a great way to escape the crowds that throng the city centre. Üsküdar is a place where people live and work.
 For the few tourists who go there it is an opportunity to explore the mosques, bathe in a hamam or eat in a traditional café.
 And to buy spices at a bargain price.

 One reason to go to Üsküdar is the mosques – apparently more than 180 of them.
 The Çamlıca Masjid, which opened in 2019, is supposedly the largest mosque in Turkey.
 Others that are open to visitors include Mihrimah Sultan Camii (built in the 16th century) and the Yeni Valide Camii (built in 1703 for the mother of Sultan Ahmed III).